zoolanders/documentation/src/pages/essentials-for-yoothemepro/forms/actions/save-to-csv.md

 {% $markdoc.frontmatter.description %}. {% .lead %}

-The **SaveToCSV Action** save each submission data as a new record in the specified local CSV or TSV file.
+The **SaveToCSV Action** saves each submission data as a new record in the specified local CSV or TSV file.
 Use it to store or log submissions.

 ---